 - CyberGhost VPN – Romania

-ExpressVPN is typically considered to be among the leading VPN services out there.
+ExpressVPN is typically considered to be among the leading Virtual Private Network services out there.
 It is headquartered in the British Virgin Islands, which places it well outside the 14-Eyes jurisdiction.

 Next, it has a massive server network that spreads through 94 countries, and it offers a money-back guarantee that lasts for 30 days from the moment of purchase.